 The main communities of the districts are the Ahoms, Kalita, Assamese Brahmins, Tea-tribes, Misi, Chutiya, and Kachari.
 There is also a small population of Turung and Aiton people living in the district.
 The major languages spoken in this district are Assamese, Bengali, Boro & Hindi.

 The tea gardens of Golaghat have greatly contributed to the economy of the place.
 There are 63 large tea gardens producing about 20,000 tonnes of tea per year.
 Besides this, there is a large oil refinery in the area namely the Numaligarh Refinery Limited.

 Golaghat was under the Kacharis, the Nagas, the Tai-Ahom and for a while under Mughal Nabab Mirjumla in A.D.
 1662-63.
-Mughals named this area as 'Mughaltop.'
-The famous early Khanikar-Nagarjhari Inscription recovered here.
+Mughals named this area 'Mughaltop.'
+The famous early Khanikar-Nagarjhari Inscription is recovered here.

 Things to see

 Garampani Wildlife Sanctuary – situated 25 km from Golaghat town this wildlife sanctuary is gaining in popularity among tourists.
 The Sanctuary is located in the Karbi Anglong district.
 The Garampani Wildlife Sanctuary is one of the oldest Sanctuaries and there are Hot water springs and Waterfalls which tourists can visit.